899-12/SQLite-Book-Library-with-FastMCP/README.md

 - 🗄️ **SQLite**: to store book data
 - ⚙️ **Uvicorn**: to serve the tools over an HTTP SSE interface

-It enables Language Models (LLMs) to interact with your database through structured tool calls — perfect for Retrieval-Augmented Generation (RAG), autonomous agents, or LLM-based assistants.
+It allows Language Models (LLMs) to interact with your local database through tool calls — ideal for Retrieval-Augmented Generation (RAG), autonomous agents, or database assistants.

 ---